stackbit-projects/wbify-bc0c1/content/pages/index.md

   - type: hero_section
     section_id: hero
     title: This is an Agency Based in Pakistan and Focusing on Shopify Custom Stores.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      Wbify, old team with new name, reliable and the trustworthy name in the world of web development and have helped a number of brands in designing and developing their websites.
+Whether it comes to the Shopify or WordPress web design we can fulfil all your needs.
 [Let's talk](/contact/).
   - type: grid_section
     section_id: services